Stone Temple Pilots

 1996 Tiny Music...
 Songs from the Vatican Gift Shop

 1999 No. 4

 2010 Stone Temple Pilots

 2013 High Rise EP

-"Core" is the Stone Temple Pilot's debut.
-"Sex Type Thing" got a lot of coverage but the stellar moments are provided by "Plush" and "Wicked Garden."
-The "Purple" CD built their following big time with two show-stoppers "Interstate Love Song" (probably their most popular song) and "Vasoline."
+From "Core," the Stone Temple Pilot's debut, "Sex Type Thing" got a lot of coverage but the stellar moments are provided by "Plush" and "Wicked Garden."
+The "Purple" CD built their following big time with two show-stoppers, "Interstate Love Song" (probably their most popular song) and "Vasoline."

 "Shangri-La Dee Da" also lands in STP's upper tier.
 The album deals with drug abuse (Weiland's and others) and fame (Weiland's and others).
 The subjects are intertwined on the dense "Dumb Love," "Hollywood Bitch," the humorously titled "Bi-Polar Bear" and the airy "Too Cool Queenie" (a Kurt and Courtney fable).
 "Thank You" shows what STP accomplished and includes an acoustic version of "Plush."